-If Norton Internet Security's Personal Firewall is active, it may take some time before the desktop screen appears due to network security checkups.
+- ☐ If Norton Internet Security's Personal Firewall is active, it may take some time before the desktop screen appears due to network security checkups. - ☐ If the TPM is enabled, it will take longer before the VAIO logo appears due to security checks at computer startup.